 Certified nursing assistants (CNA) assist licensed nurses in the provision of patient care.
 The scope of duties for CNAs includes activities of daily living such as bathing, dressing, transferring, ambulating, feeding, toileting, and such tasks as measuring vital signs, positioning, and range of motion.
 Oregon CNAs complete Board-approved training programs, currently 150 hours long, consisting of 75 hours of classroom and 75 hours of supervised clinical experience.
 Following training the student must pass a Board-administered examination to qualify for certification.

-Nurse practitioners (NP) independently provide primary health care in one or more of the following classifications and scopes of practice: Adult NP, Nurse Midwife NP, Family NP, Geriatric NP, Neonatal NP, Pediatric NP, Psychiatric/Mental Health NP, and Women's Health Care NP.
+Nurse practitioners (NP) independently provide primary health care in one or more of the following classifications and scopes of practice: acute care NP, adult NP, adult-gerontology acute care NP, adult-gerontology primary care NP, certified nurse midwife, family NP, geriatric NP, neonatal NP, pediatric NP, pediatric acute care NP, psychiatric/mental health NP, and women's health care NP.
 Nurse practitioners may have authority to prescribe and dispense medications.
-Nurse practitioners are Registered Nurses with specialized graduate (Masters) level study within the specific scopes of practice for which they are licensed.
+Nurse practitioners are registered nurses with specialized graduate level study within the specific scopes of practice for which they are licensed.

 Certified medication aides (CMA) are CNAs who have had additional training to administer noninjectable medications, including oral, rectal, topical and vaginal medications and medications administered via hand held nebulizers.
 Oregon CMAs complete Board-approved medication aide training programs, currently 80 hours long, consisting of 40 hours of classroom instruction and 40 hours of supervised clinical experience.
 Following training the student must pass a Board-administered examination to qualify for CMA certification.